The Doctor (Star Trek): Other appearances

 In a minor role in the 1996 film Star Trek: First Contact, Picardo plays the emergency medical hologram of the USS Enterprise-E. Doctor Beverly Crusher activates it/him, albeit reluctantly, as a means of distracting the Borg while she and other crew members escape from the besieged sickbay.
 He replies, "I'm a doctor, not a doorstop", an homage to Doctor McCoy's catchphrase line "I'm a doctor, not a ..."

 In the 1997 Star Trek: Deep Space Nine episode "Doctor Bashir I Presume", Picardo portrays Zimmerman, who here attempts to develop a Long-Term Medical Hologram, an upgraded version of the Emergency Medical Hologram designed for extended or permanent use in more remote or less hospitable postings.

 The EMH also was a feature in the defunct Star Trek: The Experience amusement exhibition at the Las Vegas Hilton.

-Ricardo voiced the Doctor in the second season of the animated series Star Trek: Prodigy, in which Voyager actors Kate Mulgrew and Robert Beltran also reprised their roles.
-Picardo will reprise the role of The Doctor in Star Trek: Starfleet Academy as a teacher at the titular institution.
-Set in the 32nd century, by the time of the series The Doctor has been active for over 900 years.
+Picardo voiced the Doctor in the second season of the animated series Star Trek: Prodigy, in which Voyager actors Kate Mulgrew and Robert Beltran also reprised their roles.
+Picardo also reprises the role of The Doctor in Star Trek: Starfleet Academy as a teacher at the titular institution.
+The latter series is set in the 32nd century, by which time The Doctor has been active for over 900 years.

 Several other versions of the EMH have appeared onscreen.
 The EMH Mark II, a new and upgraded EMH, is played by Andy Dick in the 1998 Voyager episode "Message in a Bottle".
 Star Trek: Picard features an EMH called "Emil", part of a holographic suite aboard the ship La Sirena, modeled after Captain Cristobal Rios and played by Santiago Cabrera.
 Star Trek: Discovery features a 32nd-century EMH known as "Eli", played by Brendan Beiser.

 Reception

-In 2018, The Wrap ranked Voyagers EMH as the 22nd best character of Star Trek overall, noting the character as a "sarcastic, overworked hologram", one that also had time for jokes and helping fellow crewmates.
+In 2018, The Wrap ranked Voyagers EMH as the 22nd best character of Star Trek overall, noting the character as a "sarcastic, overworked hologram", one that also had time for jokes and helping crewmates.

 In 2016, Wired magazine ranked the character as the 16th most important character in service to Starfleet within the Star Trek science fiction universe.

 In 2016, SyFy ranked "The Doctor/Voyager EMH" as the second best of the six main-cast space doctors of the Star Trek franchise.

 In 2013, Slate magazine ranked The Doctor one of the ten best crew characters in the Star Trek franchise.